Mic92/nixos-shell/README.md

 >  };
 >}
 >```
+> Specifying a non-overridable system configuration will cause `nixos-shell` to abort with a non-zero exit status.

 When using the `--flake` flag, if no attribute is given, `nixos-shell` tries the following flake output attributes:
 - `packages.<system>.nixosConfigurations.<vm>`